 Authenticating with a Security Key

 The next time you log on using Duo, you can simply tap or insert your security key to log in.
 Some types of keys flash as a prompt for you to authenticate.

-You do not need to explicitly select the security key from the drop-down list of available devices to use it for authentication in Chrome if you also enrolled it in Chrome.
+You do not need to explicitly select the security key from the drop-down list of available devices to use it for authentication in Chrome or Edge if you also enrolled it in one of those browsers.

 In other browsers, you may need to select your security key from the drop-down list of your authentication devices.

 Once you select your security key from the list, click Use Security Key.

 If you're using Safari 14.1 or later, click the Initiate authentication button to proceed.
 Other browsers do not require this step.

 Tap your security key when prompted.